bananakiu/100-days-of-code/log.md

 **Link(s) to work/Other Relevant Links**
 1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
 2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (AuthDemo)

+### Day 70: November 11, 2018 - Sunday

+**Time Spent**: 1 hrs 00 mins

+**Today's Progress**: Got to review what I learned yesterday by applying them again, except into my YelpCamp app (the capstone project for the course).
+Almost done with the authentication portion of the project!

+**Thoughts**: Thankfully, it's a little clearer now than it was yesterday.
+I guess most of web dev is really just exposure and lots of practice.

+**Link(s) to work/Other Relevant Links**
+1. Colt Steele's Web Developer Bootcamp: https://www.udemy.com/share/100026A0ofcVxaQ3Q=/
+2. My code for the day: https://ide.c9.io/bananakiu/webdeveloperbootcamp (AuthDemo)